mmfausnaugh/tica/README.md

 1. Document the remaining scripts---what should the public actually see given that they can't use everythign?
 2. Check install and that it runs.
 3. Do more details need to be provided about DVC/how to use DVC?
+4. Need some method for time dependent twodbias corrections (as of April 2021)
-4. Would like some tutorial on tica data structures, which are useful for analyzing and manipulation TESS FFIs. (similar to my mapspec module)
+5. Would like some tutorial on tica data structures, which are useful for analyzing and manipulation TESS FFIs. (similar to my mapspec module)